gowon/VendorMediaTypes.AspNetCore/README.md

 ### Add support for SwaggerGen

-If you are using Swashbuckle to generate OpenAPI spec and Swagger UI documentation, it is important to use the `VendorMediaTypes.Swashbuckle` to configure Swashbuckle on how to properly render endpoints that use VendorMediaTypes.
+If you are using [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) to generate OpenAPI spec and Swagger UI documentation, it is important to use the `VendorMediaTypes.Swashbuckle` package to configure Swashbuckle on how to properly render endpoints that use VendorMediaTypes.
 This is accomplished by using `AddSwaggerGenSupport` during registraion.

 ```csharp
 public void ConfigureServices(IServiceCollection services)